 9. Canned Soup – An Easy Demi Glace Alternative

-I like to pick condensed soups which have a more concentrated flavor.
-This is closer to the strong taste of demi glace.
-Chicken, beef and even veggie soup can be used in place of demi glace.
+I like to pick condensed soups that have a more concentrated flavor.
+This is closer to the strong taste of demi-glace.
+Chicken, beef, and even veggie soup can be used in place of demi-glace.

 10. Homemade Demi Glace

 The best way to replace store-bought demi-glace is to just make demi-glace at home!
 Homemade demi-glace can be a long process but the result is incredible.

 You will go crazy for the flavor, the creamy texture, and how incredibly rich homemade demi-glace is.

 My demi glace recipe makes quite a bit of sauce.
 I like to pour the extra demi-glace into an ice cube tray and freeze it.